MajaTrajkovska/bookstore-api-tests/README.md

-### Bookstore API Test Automation 📚
+# Bookstore API Test Automation 📚

-This project contains automated API tests for the Bookstore API using REST Assured, JUnit 5, and Allure reporting.
+This project contains automated API tests for the Bookstore API using REST Assured, JUnit 5, Maven and Allure for reporting.

 ### 📋 Table of Contents
 1. Project Overview